deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 (**It  takes up to one minute after a VM is running to detect the network and set the proxy settings**.)

 ## Images
 We provide some preconfigured Cloud images on top of the Ubuntu LTS releases (16.04 and 18.04).
 This images are patched to set the proxy settings if an  cebitec network is detected.
-These image run without any further modifications on other cloud sites, too.
+These image run without any further modifications on other cloud sites aswell.

 ## Object storage
 The storage backend used by Bielefeld cloud site is powered by [https://www.ceph.com](Ceph).
 The Object storage endpoint provides API access via SWIFT and S3.
-The later should be preferred due to better performance.
+The latter should be preferred due to better performance.

 ## Known Problems

-Our current setup have some known problems.
+Our current setup has some known problems.

 - Login sometimes fails.
 The workaround is to create a new private browser window and login again.
 - Create a router fails for non-admins, if a gateway is set.
 The workaround for this problem is to create a router without setting a gateway and  set the gateway and network bindings afterwards